DMCK96/DMCK96/README.md

 ## A bit more about me

 - Based in **Liverpool, UK**
-- Neurodivergent (autism + ADHD) — I tend to hyperfocus hard on interesting problems and build things end-to-end before moving on
+- Neurodivergent (autism + ADHD) — I tend to hyperfocus hard on complex problems, deep dive into them and build POCs.
+My special interests are gaming, software development, and dry herb vaporizers.
 - I run game servers for fun and have done for years; the line between hobby and side project is blurry.